 You have a unique opportunity to share in the excitement of historical discovery through the twenty-first annual Evenings with History series.

 The Evenings with History series, sponsored by the University History Institute, features presentations by UALR faculty members sharing their current research.
 Although these talks are aimed at a general audience, each offers insight into the real workings of historical scholarship.
 The nationally-recognized series covers a variety of times, areas, and subjects.
 Many of the presentations illuminate current affairs.
 The format also allows for questions and discussion.

-The six sessions of the 2012-2013 Evenings with History series will be on the first Tuesday of October and December of 2011, and February, March, and April, 2013.
-The November 2012 session will be on the second Tuesday.
-This year’s meetings will be held at the Ottenheimer Auditorium in the Historic Arkansas Museum at 200 E. Third Street in Little Rock.
+The six sessions of the 2013-2014 Evenings with History series will be on the first Tuesday of October, November, and December of 2013 and February, March, and April of 2014.
+Meetings will be held at the Ottenheimer Auditorium in the Historic Arkansas Museum at 200 E. Third Street in Little Rock.
 Historic Arkansas’s downtown location and the museum’s adjacent parking lot at Third and Cumberland make the sessions convenient and pleasant to attend.
 Refreshments and an informal atmosphere encourage the interchange of ideas.
 Refreshments are served at 7:00 p.m., and the talk begins at 7:30 p.m.

 Come experience the joy of history in a truly historic setting!

 An individual subscription to the series, at $50 annually, includes these benefits:

 A joint subscription to the series, at $90 annually, offers couples and friends a savings of $10.